-The mediums and materials used in the crafting of Burmese Buddha statues and Buddhist iconography are crafted from many different mediums, such as wood, marble, alabaster, bronze, sandstone and the unique hollow lacquer style Buddha statues which are light and portable.
+The mediums and materials used in the crafting of Burmese Buddha statues and other Buddhist iconography in Burma are crafted from wood, marble, alabaster, bronze, sandstone and lacquer used to make the unique hollow lacquer style Buddha statues which are light and portable.

 Between 1044 – 1077 A.D., the first Burman King, King Anawrahta of Pagan, attempted to discourage Nat and spirit worship wishing to make Buddhism the prominent form of religion and worship.
 Although he succeeded and Buddhism gained in popularity, Nat and spirit worship still remained strong.
 In his efforts to win his people over he legitimized 37 Nats in order to convert the people to Buddhism.

 During the early Pagan period, Buddhism was a mix of both Theravada, Mahayana and Tantric practices.
 Theravada Buddhism is second to the Mahayana form of Buddhism which originated in India and is the most popular form of Buddhism practiced today in many parts of Asia such as China, Mongolia, Japan, Korea and Tibet.

-Theravada Buddhism is the predominant religion in Burma with its own distinct practices, it is considered to be the purest form of Buddhism practiced today.
+Theravada Buddhism is the predominant religion in Burma and Thailand with its own distinct practices, it is considered to be the purest form of Buddhism practiced today.

 Burmese Buddha, Buddhist Iconography

-The earliest practicing Buddhists in Myanmar were the Pyu and the Mon people.
-Burmese Buddha – Buddhist Iconography images and iconography were influenced through interactions with India and Sri Lanka.
-Much of the art from the early Pyu and mon period show a mix of Mahayana Buddhism, Tantric, animism and Theravada influence, which can be seen on wall paintings and sculptures from this period.
+The earliest practicing Buddhists in Myanmar were the Mon and later the Pyu people.
+The Burmese Buddha and their Buddhist Iconography was influenced through interactions with India and Sri Lanka.
+Much of the art from the early Pyu and mon period show a mix of Mahayana Buddhism, Tantricism, animism and Theravada influence, which can be seen on wall paintings and sculptures from this period.